RussellSnyder/WavyColors.js/README.md

 # WavyColors.js
-like RandomColors.js, but more patterns
+like RandomColors.js, but more stucture<br>
+-slight randomness added to brightness<br>
+-different colors each load<br>
+Enjoy & Contrinbute! :-)